Alfred John Southwell

 In 1901, Alfred and Ellen, remained at West Grimstead, where they were living with their youngest child, 14-year old Ellen Keturah.
 Alfred’s occupation was now recorded as “Carpenter (employer)”.

 As well as working as a carpenter, Alfred Southwell served as the village undertaker for the small number of funerals held at the parish church each year.
 In April 1908, Alfred was sued by the newly-appointed Rector of St John’s Church, West Grimstead, the Revd.
-G.D.
-Shenton, who claimed an increase in the fee of 5 shillings paid for burials in the churchyard to 9s 6d.
-Frederick was supported in his defence of the claim by several parishioners, including Tom Earley, described as the sexton.
+George Darnell Shenton, who claimed an increase in the fee of 5 shillings paid for burials in the churchyard to 9s 6d.
+Alfred was supported in his defence of the claim by several parishioners, including Tom Earley, described as the sexton.
 The case was found in favour of Alfred and shortly afterwards Revd.
 Shenton left the parish to take up a post in Colchester, to be replaced by Revd.
-John H. Wilkinson.
+John Hubert Wilkinson.

 At the 1911 census, Alfred and Ellen were now living alone, still at West Grimstead, where 78-year old Alfred gave his occupation as “Old age pensioner, retired carpenter)”.